Soham192/paymentssys/learnjava.md

 //what happens here is new keyword calls the User constructor and constructor intialises it with the object's fields Java automatically returns the new object from memory.
 	The returned object is stored in variable user.

+when a method has a pre declared class as a type what is this oop property called?
+When a method has a pre-declared class (or any class) as its return type or parameter type, it mainly shows the OOP concept of "abstraction" and "encapsulation".

+Abstraction:
+➔ You are hiding complex details (how the class is built) and just exposing the type (Person, Order, etc.).
+➔ The user of the method doesn’t need to know how the Person is created internally — just that they will get a Person.

+Encapsulation:
+➔ The class bundles data (fields) and methods (behavior) together.
+➔ When your method returns a Person object, it is returning a self-contained unit of related data and behavior.

+Using . means calling a method or accessing a property of an object.
+It mainly shows encapsulation, abstraction, and message passing (OOP principles).

+29/4/25
+1.'this' is a reference to the current object;
+if we take the example
+public class LoginRequest{
+    private String username;
+    public void setUsername(String username){
+        this.username = username;
+    }
+}
+here the username on the lhs is used to refer to the field or instacne variable of the current object being worked on ,while the username on the right side is the parameter being passed on which holds value when the method setUsername is called;

+30/4/25
+what is jwts builder()
+It is a method in simple terms from the jjwt library in java used to make jwt(i.e json web tokens) now also a concept often used in this is method chaining(refer above)[1]

+what is compact serialisation?